themanyone/whisper_dictation/README.md

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential with your own, local servers.
 A CUDA-enabled video card with at least 1Gb is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.

 **Dictation.** Start speaking and whatever you say will be pasted into the current window.
-This project now uses a client-server model.
-So other network users may use it without installing all these dependencies.
+This project now includes a couple clients.
+So other network users (even some phones and tablets that can run linux) can use it without installing all these dependencies.

 **Translation.** This app is optimised for dictation.
 It can do some translation into English.
 But that's not its primary task.
 To use it as a full-time translator, start whisper.cpp with `--translate` flag and use ggml-medium.bin or larger language model in place of ggml-small.en.bin.